 When to Use Algaecide

-You want to try and be on the proactive side of algae growth and implement algaecide consistently.
-It is also smart for you to perform algaecide after each shock treatment session.
+• After shocking: I recommend adding algaecide to your pool after each shock treatment session, so that would be weekly.
+But when you do, make sure to do so after the chlorine levels are under 5 ppm.
 If you’re trying to clear a green pool with shock and algaecide and both don’t seem to be working, check out my article on what to do next when shock and algaecide aren’t enough.

 Get My Free Pool Care Checklist